kanety/mixin_comment/README.md

 ```

 In this example the class `Item` does not have `method2`,
-so the `verify` method returns `[[Item, "method2"]]` as errors.
+so `[[Item, "method2"]]` is returned as an error.

 ### Supported labels

-This gem supports following labels:
+Following labels are available:

 * `required methods`: verify existence of instance methods in classes.
 * `required class methods`: verify existence of class methods in classes.
 * `required override methods`: verify existence of override methods in classes.

-This gem also supports special labels for ActiveRecord models:
+Special labels for ActiveRecord models are also available:

 * `required columns`: verify existence of columns in ActiveRecord models.
 * `required associations`: verify existence of associations in ActiveRecord models.

 ### For Rails

-Rake task is available for rails application.
+In case you develops rails application, rake task is available:

 ```shell-session
 $ bundle exec rake mixin_comment:verify